BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/Table-Tool-Examples/Table-Tool-Processor-Examples README.md

 ## Working with YAML input

 When combined with the [YAML2REX](https://github.com/BroadcomMFD/broadcom-product-scripts/blob/main/endevor/Field-Developed-Programs/Processor-Tools-and-Processor-Snippets/YAML2REX.rex) program, Table Tool can let you use YAML to drive automated actions.
-For information on YAML, see [here](https://en.wikipedia.org/wiki/YAML) and [here](https://yaml.org/)).
+For information on YAML, find the official link [here](https://yaml.org/) and more [here](https://www.redhat.com/en/topics/automation/what-is-yaml).

 YAML is easy to learn, and easy to use everywhere - from the ISPF panels in Quick-Edit to VSCode under CODE4Z.
 See examples of both in this section.